 \subsection{The young stellar component as angular momentum sink}

 The molecular gas at the outer end of NGC 4593's single-arm spiral must lose 99.6\% of its angular momentum to reach the black hole SOI.
-While Sect.~\ref{Sec:Complementary_processes} explores processes that trigger the $m=1$ instability, a key question remains regarding where the angular momentum is transferred.
+While Sect.~\ref{Sec:Complementary_processes} explores the processes that trigger the $m=1$ instability, a key question remains as to where the angular momentum is transferred.

 A sustained and continuous loss of angular momentum is necessary to drive the gas inflow, shaping the morphology of the single-arm spiral considering that it extends over 2.5 windings from 1.3\,kpc down to the black hole SOI.
 One possible mechanism for angular momentum removal are fast-moving outflows.
 Notably, high-velocity molecular gas observed at 35\,pc from \ngc's nucleus suggests the presence of a molecular outflow (Sect.~\ref{subsec:kinematic_modelling_mol_gas}).
 Outflows in \ngc's centre have also been detected in the ionised gas phase, with a projected size of 340\,pc, carrying $8 \times 10^5\,{\rm M}_\odot$ at $v_{\rm max} \sim 200 \,{\rm km\,s}^{-1}$, consistent with expectations for AGNs of this luminosity \citep{Mulumba:2024}.
 However, both outflows are confined to <100\,pc scales, and the angular momentum carried by these outflows is negligible compared to the total required for the gas to reach the vicinity of the black hole.
 This suggests that outflows alone cannot account for the angular momentum loss over the larger distances involved.
 A different mechanism must therefore facilitate angular momentum transport in NGC 4593’s single-arm spiral.